 This makes it possible to work with HTML and XML formatted strings in a variable.

-A one line example - Setting and then Echoing the same variable within a FOR command:
+Set and then Echo the same variable within a FOR command:

 for /f %%G in ("abc") do ( set _demo=%%G & echo !_demo!)